 We’re here to help you understand your options — and the rules of campus traveling — while finding your way.

-First-year parking permits will be available online August 1, 2017.
-Visit our website to register your vehicle, access the parking map and become familiar with the Parking Rules and Regulations.
-Parking permits will be available for pickup in the Benson University Center on Move-In Day.
+First-year parking permits will be available online August 1, 2018.
+Visit our website at parking.wfu.edu to purchase your parking permit, access the parking map and become familiar with the Parking Rules and Regulations.
+Parking permits will be available for pickup in the Benson University Center on Move-in Day.
 All first-year and transfer students, including those who commute to campus, are required to park in a designated lot off campus.
 Shuttle service is provided.
-Students with disabilities or health issues should refer to Disability Services and Student Health Service.
+Students with disabilities or health issues should refer to LAC-DS (see p.
+130).

 No room in the car for your bike?
 No worries.
 Borrow one for the semester or by the hour. sustainability.wfu.edu/bikeshare

-Zimride is an electronic ride-sharing board that helps students connect with others who are traveling to the same destination or just in the same direction.
-Rides are matched based on the criteria set by the individuals offering and seeking ride-share partners. zimride.com/wfu
+SharetheRideNC is an electronic ride-sharing board that helps students connect with others who are traveling to the same destination or just in the same direction.
+Rides are matched based on the criteria set by the individuals offering and seeking rides. sharetheridenc.org

 Wake Forest offers this car-sharing program as an alternative to bringing your own car to campus.
 Cars are parked on campus near the first-year residence halls, between Kitchin and Poteat halls, and on the North Campus.
 They are available 24 hours a day; rates include gas and insurance. zipcar.com/wfu